HtetOoNaing/budgety-js-version/README.md

 **In this project,**

-- you can add income and expenses
+- income and expenses can be added
-- you can delete income and expenses
+- income and expenses can be deleted

 **The app will calculate**